senihtosun/Room-booking-Rest-API/README.md

 A simple Rest API for room booking https://senihtosun-rest-api.herokuapp.com/booking

-# Usage
+# Testing with cURL
-You can use an application like [Postman](https://postman.com) to interact with this rest API.
+Alternatively you can use an application like [Postman](https://postman.com) to interact with this rest API.

-Testing with cURL

 Creating a new booking
 ```